ranyitz/rules-manager/README.md

 As developers increasingly adopt AI-powered IDEs like Cursor and Windsurf, we have an opportunity to enforce best practices through "rules."
 However, these rules are typically isolated within individual developers or projects.

-**rules-manager** is a CLI tool that helps streamline rule management:
+**aicm** is a CLI tool that helps streamline AI configuration management:

 - 🏛️ **Single Source of Truth**: Define, maintain and version-control all AI IDE rules in one central repository
 - 📦 **Seamless Distribution**: Automatically synchronize the latest rules to developers' local projects using npm packages